kazhala/InquirerPy/README.md

 ### Style

-Every style keys from `PyInquirer` is present in `InquirerPy` except the once in the following table.
+Every style keys from `PyInquirer` is present in `InquirerPy` except the ones in the following table.

 | PyInquirer | InquirerPy |
 | ---------- | ---------- |